nighthusk/nighthusk-readme/README.md

 <h1>👋 Hi, I'm Kyuu!</h1>
 <h3>About me</h3>
 High school student, translator, and a proofreader
-<br>You won't see me online here often, since I'm mostly active in weblate and any other localization webs</br>
+<br>You won't see me online here often, I'm mostly active in Weblate and Crowdin</br>
 <h2>I look forward to interact with other people 💙</h2>

 <h3>📈 Stats</h3>